 - Email: [email protected]

-- Recommended email content: Please include the following information to help us arrange your appointment more quickl
+- Recommended email content: Please include the following information to help us arrange your appointment more qui

-– The treatment you wish to undergo (such as hyaluronic acid injections
+– The treatment you wish to undergo (such as hyaluronic acid inject

-– The n - umber of people attending (if there are
+- – The number of people attending (if th

 – Whether you speak Korean or English

-– Any previous cosmetic treatment experience or allergy history
+– Any previous cosmetic experience or allergy history

 Email booking is suitable for overseas customers who need to attach skin photos for consultation, prefer written records, or have large time differences that make real-time communication difficult.
 We usually respond within 24 hours.